Mission to Lebanon and Syria

 From the moment we had announced that Vassula was coming to Lebanon, all hell-broke-loose to forbid the messages of Jesus from being transmitted.

-A Greek Orthodox priest, who is considered to be fanatic by the followers of his church, started publishing calumnies on his Facebook page against Vassula.
+A Greek Orthodox priest, who is considered, by the followers of his church, to be a fanatic, started publishing calumnies on his Facebook page against Vassula.
 He also used mobile phone messages to put fear in the hearts of many, while spreading lies about Vassula.
-He accused her of being the daughter of the devil and that we should not listen to her.
+He accused her of being the daughter of the devil and indicated that we should not listen to her.
 With his offensive fervor, we could say that he managed to get the phone numbers of all the Lebanese people.

 February 10, 2017 - Lebanon